 He said, “We cannot look back years from now and wonder why we did nothing in the face of real threats to our security and our economy.”
 If cyber security is at the forefront of the nation’s security threat checklist, then it should also be an important aspect of every personal and business venture.
 Unfortunately, most private citizens and small businesses don’t pay as much attention to the threat as they should.

 Why Is Cyber Security Important?

-Small, medium, and large businesses also face many cyber security challenges.
+Small, medium, and large businesses also face many cybersecurity challenges.
 These challenges are not up to the IT department or security department of the company.
-These are up to every individual in the company and is a shared cyber security responsibility.
-In fact, many organizations lack sufficient infrastructure to successfully wage war against cyber attacks.
+These are up to every individual in the company and are a shared cybersecurity responsibility.
+Many organizations lack sufficient infrastructure or security tools like ProtectCyber to successfully wage war against cyber attacks.
 This means that everyone in an organization should be intimately aware of security threats and how to combat them on a personal and constant basis.
 Having intellectual property stolen which is vital to the organization can devastate any business.

 How To Fight Cyber Attacks

 Almost 80% of every cyber crime came first in the form of an email.
 Phishing is a term used in cyber security that pertains to these types of emails.
 These emails are used to solicit personal and financial information.
 They usually come in the form of a legitimate-looking bank, credit card or financial source.
 These emails request personal and business information through legitimate-looking means.
 Never open attachments or click on links within these emails if the source is unknown.